tweag/FawltyDeps/README.md

 If no `--deps` option is passed, FawltyDeps will look for the above files under the current directory, i.e. same as `--deps=.`

+### Ignoring irrelevant results

+There may be `import` statements in your code that should not be considered an undeclared dependency.
+This might happen if you for example do a conditional `import` with a `try: ... except ImportError: ...` block (or similar).
+FawltyDeps is not able to recognize whether these dependencies should have been declared or not, but you can ask for them to be ignored with the `--ignore-undeclared` option, for example:
+`--ignore-undeclared some_module some_other_module`

+Conversely, there may be dependencies that you have declared without intending to `import` them.
+This is often the case for developer tools like Black or Mypy that are part of your project's development environment.
+FawltyDeps cannot automatically tell which of your declared dependencies are meant to be `import`ed or not, but you ask for specific deps to be ignored with the `--ignore-unused` option, for example:
+`--ignore-unused black mypy`

 ### Output formats

 The default output from FawltyDeps is a summary outlining the relevant